Cheesy Stuffed Acorn Squash

 Ingredients

-• 1 Acorn Squash, halved, seeds scooped out.
+• 1 Acorn Squash, halved, with seeds scooped out.

 • 2 C of Mashed Potatoes, you can make your own, buy ready-made, or use instant.